 In what could become a major issue, a Monongalia County homeowner is suing the Kanawha County assessor’s office to get computerized data used for determining tax assessments reports the Sunday Gazette-Mail.
 Betcha a lot of county officials are watching this one closely.
 Homeowner David McKain also runs the website www.monfairassessments.org which is a must visit for those interested in property tax assessment issues throughout the state.

 USA Today reported that 62% of young adults get assistance with expenses from their parents.
 Additionally it notes that those described as “having more agreeable personalities as children get more money than others….”
-Told you boys to be nicer ….
+Told you boys to be nicer to me ….

 = = = = =